• Products

 Difference Between FII and DII

-Investors, both domestic and foreign influences India's financial markets.
+Investors, both domestic and foreign, influence India's financial markets.
 They play a significant role in shaping the dynamics of these markets.
-Typically, these investors are categorised as foreign institutional investors (FII) and domestic institutional investors (DII).
-Read on to learn the key differences between FII and DII.
+Typically, these investors are categorised as Foreign Institutional Investors (FII) and Domestic Institutional Investors (DII).
+Read on to learn what are FII and DII, their types and the key differences between the two types of investors.

 • Definition and Regulatory Framework